Martyrdom of the Holy Queen Shushanik

-The manuscript describes the martyrdom of Saint Shushanik, an Armenian noblewoman, at the hand of her spouse, bidaxshe (high prince) Varsken, who had renounced Christianity and embraced Zoroastrianism.
+The text describes the martyrdom of Saint Shushanik, the princess-consort of the ruler of Gogarene, bidaxshe (high prince) Varsken, who had renounced Christianity and embraced Zoroastrianism.
 Shushanik, whose father was Vardan Mamikonyan, the sparapet (military leader) of the Christians in Armenia, refused to follow him, and died as a martyr after years of imprisonment and torture.

 The first printed version was published in 1882.
 It has been translated into Russian, French, English, German, Spanish, Hungarian and Icelandic.
 In 1979, UNESCO marked the 1,500th anniversary of the Martyrdom of the Holy Queen Shushanik.

+Manuscripts

+Purported to have been written between 476 and 483, the text of the Martyrdom has been preserved in eleven surviving manuscripts.
+The earliest among surviving manuscripts comprising the martyrdom is Parkhali Mravaltavi, presumably datable to the 10th century codex copied at Parkhali Monastery.
+This codex contains only the first 12 chapters of this text.
+The 16th quire of the codex, consisting of 8 folios, was lost at an unknown date, resulting in the complete absence of the final third of the narrative.

+Text Editions

+The textual tradition of The Martyrdom of Saint Shushanik spans multiple recensions across Georgian streams, which have been published since the late 19th century.